-A student organization seeking recognition must be non-discriminatory and open to the entire CU undergraduate and graduate populations.
+A student organization seeking recognition must be non-discriminatory and open to the entire Catholic undergraduate and graduate populations.
 All proposed student organizations and any affiliated national organizations must adhere to the goals and mission of Catholic University and the principles of the Roman Catholic Church.
 Please note that not all proposed new student organizations will be approved based on several factors including but not limited to the number of similar organizations, the interest and sustainability, the use of campus resources, likelihood of sustaining over time, appropriateness, and support of the mission and vision of the University and the Catholic Church.
 In addition, no organization can be in support of any specific political candidate for any election.

 Before you begin, please consider:

 - Does your organization's mission overlap with any existing organizations?
 Review other clubs' constitutions on the Nest.
 If there is some overlap, what does your organization give/do for CU that no other organization does?

 - Check the OCA list of student organizations that have existed in the past, but currently do not have active leadership.
 If you would like to restart a student organization listed on the sheet, contact OCA at email@example.com.

 - Has your organization existed at Catholic in the past?
 If you think your group may have once existed at Catholic and is therefore eligible for re-registration, contact OCA at firstname.lastname@example.org or 202-319-6003 or visit us in Pryz 202.

 - Are you a graduate student and want to start a group just for graduate students?
 Contact the Graduate Student Association at email@example.com to learn more about the resources available through them.